VadimInshakov/aviso/readme.md

-Minimalistic scraper that searches for specific links on the scpecific sites (config.yaml), save it to DB and throw it to stdout.
+Minimalistic scraper that searches for specific links on the specific sites (config.yaml), save it to DB and throw it to stdout.

 **What you need to start**
-1) You need PostgreSQL installed with database named `aviso`
-1) Specify sources and themes in config.yaml
+1) specify sources and themes in config.yaml
-2) start program from `runner` directory with `go run main.go`
+2) build:

+          go build -o aviso runner/main.go
+3) init db:

+          ./aviso --init true

+4) start:

+          ./aviso --task server

 You can specify flags:

+`--task server` (start scraper with UI)

-`--task scrape` (start scraper for monitoring specified sites)
+`--task scrape` (start scraper for monitoring specified sites without UI)

 `--task find --theme X` (find specific news with X pattern)